 …what you need to keep in mind when you’re “finalising” your greeting package.

-Everything you do in your coaching business that impacts your prospect’s or client’s experience is a part of your marketing, as it shapes your reputation in one way or another.
-As you’re here, I bet you love the thought of sending your new coaching clients an onboarding package.
-If only you knew what to put in it, right?!
+Because everything you do (or don’t do!) in your coaching business that impacts your prospect’s or client’s experience is marketing, as it shapes your reputation in one way or another.

-That’s why we need to make sure that your welcome experience (watch this space for a blog about this entire process soon) is nothing short of amazing.
-You want to reinforce the message that they did the right thing and that they’ve chosen the right coach when making their purchase.
+That’s why you need to make sure that your welcome experience is nothing short of amazing.
+It’s all about reinforcing the message that they bought the right thing and that they’ve chosen the right coach.

-Start your coaching welcome kit with a personal note where you congratulate your new clients and welcome them into your inner circle.
+Start your welcome kit with a personal note where you congratulate your new client and welcome them into your inner circle.

-Reinforce the fact that they made the right decision when choosing you and your coaching program, and briefly point out the benefits they can expect throughout the coaching journey.
+Reinforce the fact that they made the right decision when choosing you and your coaching program, and briefly point out the benefits they can expect throughout the coaching experience.

 Provide guidance and give your clients tips on how to get the most out of your time together.

-This section could cover planning, mindset and productivity hacks, as well as pointing out additional resources to make their journey a smooth ride.
+Point out planning, mindset and productivity hacks as well as additional resources to make the journey a smooth ride.

-If you want to set some boundaries, you can do it here, but make sure to phrase it in a positive and uplifting way.
-This isn’t the place to teach them a lesson on how to do things your way.
+And if you want to set some boundaries (which is totally fine!), put it in there too.
+Just make sure to phrase it in a positive and uplifting way.
+Because this isn’t the place to teach them a lesson on how to do things your way.

-Make them feel good and reassure them that they did the right thing when saying ‘yes’ to working with you.
+Make them feel good and reassure them that they did the right thing when committing to working with you.

-There’s nothing worse than spending the first coaching call on sorting out logistics, covering basic queries, or taking your clients on a journey of 1001 questions covering every possible angle of their lives so far.
+There’s nothing worse than spending the first coaching session on sorting out logistics, answering basic queries, or taking your clients on a journey of 1001 questions covering every possible angle of their lives so far.

-So, use the client onboarding packet to gather information and help them get ready for the first coaching call by adding a mini-checklist with a super simple task at the end.
-Stick to three items on your checklist if possible, and make sure it’s nothing time consuming or hard to do.
+Instead, use the client onboarding packet to help them get ready for the first coaching session by adding a mini-checklist with super simple tasks.
+Stick to three items on your checklist though, and ensure that none of the to-dos are too time-consuming or hard to accomplish.

-Remember, it’s about keeping them in that feel-good state.
-Think of your coaching welcome packet like a client’s toolkit for getting started with your services—no matter if you’re a life, health, success or relationship coach.
+Think of your coaching welcome kit like a client’s toolkit for getting started with your coaching services—no matter if you’re a life, health, career, success or relationship coach.